10 December 2024

 Bottom line: While there is still room for improvement, you can enjoy many PS2 titles in PCSX2 and hunt all those RetroAchievements.

 Single choice: Dolphin nightly builds (excellent): I cannot give enough kudos for this project, as it strives for nothing else than perfect Game Cube and Wii emulation.
-You have Universal MacOS builds and a Metal gfx plugin done by developer TellowKrinkle (he is also very active in the Discord and web forums).
+You have Universal MacOS builds and a Metal gfx plugin done by developer TellowKrinkle (also very active in the Discord and web forums).
 Since MacOS Ventura, you can play your Wii games with Switch joycons, and it works really well.
 Dolphin now also updates from within the application.
-Still I am a bit in a waiting position here - because RetroAchievements are under development for many months.
+Now RetroAchievements for the GameCube are out!
+Please head for a very recent August 2024 nightly build, and the MacOSX Updater also works again.

 There is also a Dolphin for iOS app out there, but that one only makes sense if you provide the dynarecs via a MacOS/Windows pc.
 That's why I never dug into that topic, because why should I?
 And there is an old Dolphin RetroArch core out there, which does not work in MacOS anyways.